 Step 4: Shock your pool

-Before closing and covering the pool for the winter, you should add some shock to your pool which helps in making your pool balanced and ready to be closed for the off-season.
+Before closing and covering the pool for the winter, you should add some shock to your pool, which helps to make it balanced and ready to be closed for the off-season.

-It may be best to do this and leave the pump running overnight before proceeding to the next stop of lowering the water level.
+It may be best to do this and leave the pump running overnight before proceeding to the next stop to lower the water level.

 Step 5: Just one more round of cleaning

 The last thing you want is to uncover your pool in the spring and find the pool filters full of debris.
-So, the best way of avoiding that is to ensure the pool is as clean as possible before you close it.
+So, the best way to avoid that is to ensure the pool is as clean as possible before closing it.